 Startup expenses are the expenses you incur before you launch a new business.
 You have to estimate them and reflect them in your strategic plan.

-They may include legal paperwork, business licenses, location expenses, starting equipment and inventory, and basic marketing costs.
+legal paperwork, business licenses, location expenses, starting equipment and inventory, and basic marketing costs.

 How to Run a Successful Business